Skip to Content

 Now that we’ve looked at how passwordless authentication works, we can delve into the various benefits that stem from committing to a passwordless culture.

-The benefits of passwordless authentication can extend to IT administration as well by decreasing the amount of time spent on password resets as this activity is one of the most common support desk tickets.
+The benefits of passwordless authentication can extend to IT administration as well by decreasing the amount of time spent on password resets, as this is one of the most common support desk tickets.

 Potential Drawbacks of Passwordless Authentication